The Entertainer: Popularity and legacy

 In November 1970, Joshua Rifkin released Scott Joplin: Piano Rags on the classical label Nonesuch; the album's second track is "The Entertainer".
 It sold 100,000 copies in its first year and eventually became Nonesuch's first million-selling record.
 The Billboard Best-Selling Classical LPs chart for September 28, 1974, has the record at No. 5, with the follow-up, Volume 2, at No. 4, and a combined set of both volumes at No. 3.
 Separately both volumes had been on the chart for 64 weeks.
 The album was nominated in 1971 for two Grammy Award categories, Best Album Notes and Best Instrumental Soloist Performance (without orchestra), but at the ceremony on March 14, 1972, Rifkin did not win in any category.
 In 1979 Alan Rich in the New York Magazine wrote that by giving artists like Rifkin the opportunity to put Joplin's music on disk, Nonesuch Records "created, almost alone, the Scott Joplin revival".

 Marvin Hamlisch lightly adapted and orchestrated Joplin's music for the 1973 film The Sting, for which he won an Academy Award for Best Original Song Score and Adaptation in 1974 and a Grammy Award for Best Pop Instrumental Performance in 1975.
 His version of "The Entertainer" reached No. 3 on the Billboard Hot 100 on May 18, 1974, prompting The New York Times to write, "the whole nation has begun to take notice".
 Thanks to the film and its score, Joplin's work became appreciated in both the popular and classical music worlds, becoming the "classical phenomenon of the decade", in the words of music magazine Record World.
+The song has been played by many ice cream trucks in the United States and Canada to attract attention since its appearance in The Sting.
+"The Entertainer" is also popularly known as a hold music track, it being the default hold music for a Panasonic KX T30810CE telephone switchboard.